zoehneto/daumUSB2BLE/README.md

 # ergoFACE
 * forked from https://github.com/uhulahen/daumUSB2BLE
 * updated and fixed to work with the current version of Zwift on modern linux
+* extended with broadcasting of ride metrics via ANT+

 ## prerequisites
 * RS232 to USB converter